Omkar-55/K1_Monitoring_Agent/README.md

 ### Using the Monitoring Agent

-The K1 Monitoring Agent features two key agent implementations:

-1. **DatabricksMonitoringAgent (Primary)** - An advanced agent with:
+The K1 Monitoring Agent is focused on intelligent monitoring and issue resolution for Databricks workspaces.
+It uses the DatabricksMonitoringAgent to provide:

-   - AI-powered diagnostics for job failures
+- Automated diagnosis of job failures
-   - Automated fix suggestions and implementation
+- Intelligent fix suggestions
+- Implementation of approved fixes
-   - Verification of applied fixes
+- Verification of fix effectiveness
-   - Safety checks and guardrails
-   - Hallucination detection
+- Comprehensive reporting

-2. **MonitoringAgent (Basic)** - A simpler agent focused on:
-   - Databricks workspace status monitoring
-   - Listing clusters and jobs
-   - Basic log retrieval

-For most production scenarios, the DatabricksMonitoringAgent is recommended and used as the primary agent in the application workflow.
+The agent can be accessed through the Streamlit UI or the command-line interface.

 ### Testing